emotz/passwordkeeper/README.md

 vagrant up
 ```

+(wait about 15 secs after `vagrant up` is finished for build to complete)

 `vagrant up` command makes Vagrant to launch virtual machine, set up all builds,
 watches and dev servers.
 You are ready to go!
 Open `http://localhost:8000` in
 your browser.